deskvillage/dannychadburn.github.io/consultancy/performance-analytics.md

 # Digging into the detail

-#### Data is the last basion of the content industry.
+#### Data is the last bastion of the digitla marketing industry.
 We all know it's important, but few businesses have developed a solid structure for establishing whether what they're doing works.

-When you've managed as many [content campaigns](/consultancy/creative-content-marketing) as I have, you're bound to pick up knowledge of how to report on success.
+When you've managed as many [campaigns](/consultancy/creative-content-marketing) as I have, you're bound to pick up knowledge of how to report on success.

 I help businesses get clarity with data frameworks and dashboards.
 They're quick to construct, simple to understand and seamless to share with colleagues, clients and your big bosses.